 Psychological Disorders are often misunderstood and shrouded in mystery.
 They are often seen as taboo, and something to be ashamed of.
-This can be detrimental to those suffering from Disorders, as they may not seek out the help they need.
+This can be detrimental to those suffering from Disorders, and addiction they may not seek out the help they need.
 It is important to remember that Psychological Disorders are real, and often require professional help to treat.

 Psychosis is the term given to mental disorders that cause people to hear, see, or believe things that aren’t really there.
 Psychosis is usually temporary and can be brought on by a number of things, including stress, depression, or drug abuse.

 Acute Stress Disorder – Acute Stress Disorder (ASD) is a medical condition characterized by excessive anxiety that causes a shutdown in a person’s normal coping mechanisms.

 Adjustment Disorder – Adjustment Disorder is a stress-related mental health disorder that is characterized by impulsivity, instability, and disorganization.
 Adjustment Disorder usually affects children and teens, but it can occur at any age.
 The disorder is temporary, and it usually resolves itself if it is not given too much attention.

 Agnosia Disorder – Agnosia, or “the inability to recognize an object,” is a problem with memory.
 Agnosia can also cause problems with someone’s ability to recognize people, places, or emotions.
 Agnosia is most commonly caused by brain damage due to a stroke.
 A stroke causes damage to certain areas of the brain, such as the left temporal lobe, which controls memory and language. the damage can cause someone to fail to recognize objects, faces, words, or math.